 (1) The minimum conditions of employment extend to and bind all employees and employers and are taken to be implied —

-[(a) deleted]

-(aa) in any employer-employee agreement; or

-(b) in any award; or
+(a) in an industrial instrument; or

-(c) if a contract of employment is not governed by an employer-employee agreement or an award, in that contract.
+(b) if a contract of employment is not governed by an industrial instrument — in that contract.

 (2) A provision in, or condition of, an employer-employee agreement, an award or a contract of employment that is less favourable to the employee than a minimum condition of employment has no effect.